Gross-Hopkins Duals of Higher Real K-theory Spectra: Computation of the Gross--Hopkins dual shifts

 Note that, since $C_p\subseteq H$, $|G/H|$ is coprime to $p$.
 Hence,

 and the image of $x$ in $\widehat{H}^*(H, \pi_*\Sigma^rX)$ is a permanent cycle which generates the $E_2$--term as an $\widehat{H}^*(H, \E_*)$--module. \end{proof}

-\begin{rem} It follows from \fullref{rem:tate} that the HFPSSs and HOSSs for $X^{hH}$ are then isomorphic to the corresponding ones for $\E^{hH}$ up to the same shift.
-Further, to determine the shift, it suffices to find a $d_{2n+1}$--cycle $x$ on the zero line of the TSS for $X^{hH}$.
-If this element $x$ has degree $(s,t)=(0,r)$, the spectral sequence for $X^{hH}$ will be isomorphic to the spectral sequence for $\Sigma^r \E^{hH}$. \end{rem}
+\begin{rem} For $X$ as in \fullref{prop:diffsforced}, it then follows from \fullref{rem:tate} that the HFPSS and HOSS for $X \circlearrowleft H$ are isomorphic to the corresponding ones for $\E \circlearrowleft H$ up to the same shift.
+Further, to determine the shift, it suffices to find a $d_{2n+1}$--cycle $x$ on the zero line of the TSS for $X \circlearrowleft H$.
+If this element $x$ has degree $(s,t)=(0,r)$, the spectral sequence for $X^{hH}$ will be isomorphic to the spectral sequence for $\Sigma^r \E^{hH}$.
+To contrast with \fullref{rem:remark42}, in this case, the assumptions on $X$ give an identification of the $E_2$-pages of the HFPSS and HOSS.
+This identification of $E_2$-pages together with the identification of differentials in the TSS allows us to relate them to the HFPSS and HOSS for $\E \circlearrowleft H$. \end{rem}

 \begin{cor} Let $H$ be a subgroup of $G$.
-There are integers $k_D^H$ and $k_I^H$ so that the TSSs, HFPSSs and HOSSs for $\Dn\E^{hH}$ and $\I\E^{hH}$ are isomorphic to the corresponding spectral sequences for $\Sigma^{k_D^H}\E^{hH}$ and $\Sigma^{k_I^H}\E^{hH}$, respectively.
+There are integers $k_D^H$ and $k_I^H$ so that the TSSs, HFPSSs and HOSSs for $\Dn\E \circlearrowleft H$ and $\I\E \circlearrowleft H$ are isomorphic to the corresponding spectral sequences for $\Sigma^{k_D^H}\E \circlearrowleft H$ and $\Sigma^{k_I^H}\E \circlearrowleft H$, respectively.
 Further, $\Dn\E^{hH}\simeq \Sigma^{k_D^H}\E^{hH}$ and $\I\E^{hH} \simeq \Sigma^{k_I^H}\E^{hH}$, hence $\Dn\E^{hH}, \I\E^{hH} \in \Pic(\E^{hH})$. \end{cor} \begin{proof} Let $X = \Dn\E$ or $\I\E$.
 Strickland~\cite{StrickGrossHop} shows that $\pi_*\I\E \cong \Sigma^{-n}\E_*{\left<\det\right>}$ and $\pi_*\Dn\E \cong \Sigma^{n^2}\E_*$ as $\mathbb{G}$-$\E_*$--modules.
 (See \eqref{eqn:actdet} for a description of the Morava module $\E_*{\left<\det\right>}$.)
 Further, we show below in \fullref{lem:isodeltak} that $ \Sigma^{-n}\E_*{\left<\det\right>}$ is isomorphic to a shift of $\E_*$ as a $G$--module.
 Therefore, $X$ satisfies the conditions of \fullref{prop:diffsforced}, and the claim for the spectral sequences follows.
 Let $r= k_D^H$ for $\Dn\E^{hH}$ or $r=k_I^H$ for $\I\E^{hH}$ be the appropriate shift (as in \fullref{rem:shift}).

 The construction of the HFPSS for $X$ is compatible with the $\E^{hH}$--module structures.
 This implies that the abutment of the spectral sequence for $X^{hH}$ is isomorphic to $\pi_*\Sigma^{r}\E^{hH}$ as a $\pi_*\E^{hH}$--module.
 From this, we conclude that the unit of $\E^{hH}$ induces an equivalence $\Sigma^{r}\E^{hH} \xra{\simeq} X^{hH}$, as claimed. \end{proof}